Business travel can be a massively complex undertaking, both for travelers themselves and for the support teams managing it.

 Image Source: Unsplash

-Mr. Sullivan is a Director of Operations, whose hands-on involvement in Savoya’s client care processes gives him direct insight into business travel best practices.
+Mr. Sullivan’s experience with hands-on involvement in Savoya’s client care processes gives him direct insight into business travel best practices.